ECKSTASYY/Discord-Crypto-Price-Fetcher/README.md

 ## How To Use

+> Clone Repo and CD Into the Folder.
+> Run `pip install -r requirements.txt` to install dependencies.
-> Update The Keys/Token in the JSON File
+> Update The Keys/Token in the JSON File.
-> Run and Enjoy
+> Run and Enjoy.

-> (If you plan to run on server make sure to use .env file instead for security reasons.)
+> **If you plan to run on server make sure to use .env file instead for security reasons.**